Chance-Constrained Set Multicover Problem: Deterministic Reformulations and Solution Approaches

 Clearly, $\nu$ provides a lower bound for the optimal value of problem \eqref{eq: set-k-covering-compact} by Theorem \ref{thm: bounds}.
 Let $\bar{x}$ be an optimal solution to problem \eqref{eq: relaxed problem}, and check whether $\bar{x} \in X_i$ for every $i \in [m]$ by using Lemma \ref{lem: 1}.
 If $\bar{x} \in X_i$ for each $i \in [m]$, then $\bar{x}$ is also an optimal solution to the chance-constrained problem \eqref{eq: set-k-covering-compact}.
 Otherwise, we have $\bar{x} \notin X_i$ for some $i \in [m]$, replace $t_i$ by $t_i + 2$ in $g_{t_i}^{(i)}(x)$ and solve an updated relaxed problem \eqref{eq: relaxed problem}, obtaining an updated solution $\bar{x}$.
 The process is repeated until $\bar{x} \in X_i$ for each $i \in [m]$.
 Algorithm \ref{alg: oa} summarizes this outer-approximation method for solving CC-SMCP.

 It is noteworthy that in each iteration, new constraints as well as decision variables are added to the relaxed problem \eqref{eq: relaxed problem}.
-That is, both column and constraint generation procedures are included in our algorithm.
-Since $g_{t_i}^{(i)}(x)$ approaches the probability $\mathbb{P}\left[\sum_{j \in [n]} \tilde{a}_{i j} x_j \le k_i -1 \right]$ as the parameter $t_i$ increases, the sequence of solutions of these relaxed problems will eventually converge to an optimal solution of the given problem within a finite number of iterations.
+That is, both column and constraint generation procedures are included in our algorithm. {At each iteration, we use Lemma 1 to verify whether the current solution satisfies the chance constraints.
+If it does not, we refine $g_t(x)$ to better approximate the true probability function and repeat.
+We continue this process until we obtain a solution that satisfies all chance constraints, and the algorithm terminates after a finite number of iterations.}

+{ \begin{rem} \textit{Inner approximations.} Similar to the outer-approximation procedure, using the upper bounds that we have derived in Theorem \ref{thm: bounds}, we can propose an inner-approximation algorithm considering that $t_{i}$ is an even number in problem \eqref{eq: relaxed problem}.
+However, this method has some limitations.
+Two of the main challenges with this method are that, the upper bounds it provides are often trivial (larger than one) in the first few iterations, which may not lead to a feasible solution.
+Additionally, for inner approximations, checking the feasibility or optimality of the original problem is very challenging.
+In other words, it is difficult to determine a stopping criterion when the original problem is infeasible. \end{rem}}